Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: Related Work

 \textbf{Communication-Efficient Federated Learning \& Scalar-Only Communication.} Communication efficiency is a critical challenge in FL primarily due to the frequent transmission of high-dimensional model updates between clients and the server \citep{kairouz2021advances, jia2025comprehensive}.
-Numerous methods have been proposed to reduce communication overhead in FL, including compression techniques used to reduce the size of transmitted data \citep{yang2021cfedavg, wang2022communication, honig2022dadaquant, su2024fed, li2024fedbat, zakerinia2024communication}, parameter-efficient methods, such as Low-Rank Adaptation (LoRA) \citep{sun2024improving, guo2024selective} to transmit only a low-rank trainable matrix representing model updates.
-Moreover, ZOO has also been introduced to the FL context.
+Numerous methods have been proposed to reduce communication overhead in FL, including parameter-efficient methods, such as Low-Rank Adaptation (LoRA) \citep{sun2024improving, guo2024selective} to transmit only a low-rank trainable matrix representing model updates, and compression techniques used to reduce the size of transmitted data \citep{yang2021cfedavg, wang2022communication, honig2022dadaquant, su2024fed, li2024fedbat, zakerinia2024communication}.
+Moreover, ZO optimization has also been introduced to the FL context \citep{fang2022communication, qin2024federated, liang2025towards}.
 FedZO \citep{fang2022communication} integrates ZO-SGD into FL, but its communication heavily relies on the model dimension.
-DeComFL \citep{li2024achieving} pioneeringly exploited the intrinsic properties of ZO gradients—specifically, their decomposition into gradient scalars and perturbation vectors determined by random seeds—to achieve dimension-free communication overhead in LLM fine-tuning.
+DeComFL \citep{li2024achieving} pioneeringly exploited the intrinsic properties of ZO gradients - specifically, their decomposition into gradient scalars and perturbation vectors determined by random seeds - to achieve dimension-free communication overhead in LLM fine-tuning.
 Yet, it suffers from slower convergence due to the nature of ZO-SGD.